Yunhao (Robin) Tang

 Thomas Mesnard, Wenqi Chen, Alaa Saade, Yunhao Tang, Mark Rowland, Theophane Weber, Clare Lyle, Audrunas Gruslys, Michal Valko, Will Dabney, Georg Ostrovski, Eric Moulines, Remi Munos

-ICML 2023, Oral
+Arxiv, ICML 2023, Oral

 Efficient credit assignment should account for external factors outside of agent's control, or more informally, the level of luck.
 We formalize such intuitions into quantile credit assignment.